Tag Archives: Sam Worthington

 Directed by Brad Anderson, new Netflix thriller Fractured follows a father (Sam Worthington) who’s desperate to find his wife and daughter after he takes them to a hospital following an accident; only for the hospital to deny hours later that they’d ever seen his family.

-Overall, I enjoyed Anderson’s film more after things picked up past the half way point.
-I just wish that it didn’t bring out my impatience during the first half as I longed for the story pick up and give me more clues so I could figure things out.
+Overall, I enjoyed Anderson’s film more after things picked up past the halfway point.
+I just wish that it didn’t bring out my impatience during the first half, as I longed for the story to pick up and give me more clues so I could figure things out.

 Random fact, I’m guilty of enjoying the simultaneously chilling and moving end credit music so much that I definitely kept rewinding so I could write this entire review as it played in the background.